ibm-cloud-docs/blockchain-sw-251/howto/console-fixpack.md

 ## Step one: Update the webhook
 {: #install-fixpack-webhook}

-The process of updating your network begins with updating the webhook that you created when you initially deployed the blockchain service.
+The process of updating your network begins with updating the webhook that you created when you initially deployed or upgraded to the 2.5.1 blockchain service.
 Run the following command to update the webhook in the `ibpinfra` namespace or project:

 ```
 kubectl set image deploy/ibp-webhook -n ibpinfra ibp-webhook=us.icr.io/ibp2/ibp-crdwebhook:2.5.1-20201208-amd64